White House Apologizes To British Government Over Trump Wiretapping Allegation

-The White House has issued a formal apology to the British government after Press Secretary Sean Spicer alleged during a press briefing on Thursday that the U.K. intelligence agency, the Government Communications Headquarters, colluded with the administration of President Barack Obama to spy on Donald Trump during the election campaign period.
+The White House has issued a formal apology to the British government after Press Secretary Sean Spicer alleged during a press briefing on Thursday that the U.K. intelligence agency, the Government Communications Headquarters (GCHQ), colluded with the administration of President Barack Obama to spy on Donald Trump during the election campaign period.

-According to CNN, the U.S. National security adviser, H.R.
+According to CNN, the U.S. National security adviser H.R.
 McMaster, spoke with his British counterpart on Thursday and issued a formal apology over Spicer’s allegation.
-McMaster reportedly told his British counterpart that the U.S. government understood the concerns of the British government about Spicer’s comments at the press briefing and added that the comments were “unintentional.”
+McMaster reportedly told his British counterpart that the U.S. government understood the concerns of the British government about Spicer’s comments at the press briefing, and added that the comments were “unintentional.”

 U.S. Officials described the conversation as “cordial.”